 Last but certainly not least, you should ensure that your chosen BNPL app has automatic payment functionality.
 This is the easiest way to ensure you don’t miss a payment due to absent-mindedness.

-As long as you don’t miss a single payment, and only buy things you know you can afford by the payment due dates, then buy now, pay later apps can be a safe and convenient way to finance medium-sized purchases without interest or consequence.
+As long as you don’t miss a single payment, and only buy things you know you can afford by the payment due dates, then buy now, pay later apps can be a safe and convenient way to make monthly installments on medium-sized purchases without interest or consequence.
 From the half-dozen apps highlighted above, you should be able to find one that fits your specific need.